GianniosApostolos/Password-Generator/README.md

   #### Options
   * Digits
   * All characters
-  * Small characters
+  * Lowercase characters
-  * Capital characters
+  * Uppercase characters
   * Symbols
   * All of the above